How to Hire Insurance Repair Contractors

 - Their contractor's license number, insurance policy number for their contractors general liability, and amount of liability insurance they carry

 You should not be expected to pay for the above information.
 A good contractor generally knows that its part of the business when bidding on a good job and working with insurance claims to give an estimate.
 You will need this information to present it to your insurance adjuster in order to have them approve the repairs on your home by this contractor.
-The claims process is usually longer for large losses and claims, vs. smaller ones, you can learn more here about what to expect in a disaster claim from the insurance company.
+The claims process is usually longer for large losses and claims, vs. smaller ones.

 How to Know If a Contractor Is Legitimate